francescoracciatti/picman/README.md

 for details on the process of submitting requests to us.

 # Versioning
 We use [SemVer](https://semver.org/) for versioning.
-For the versions available, see the tags on this repository.
+For the versions available, see the releases on this repository.

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.